 10. Overcrowding Feeders

-Having too many feeders in a small area can lead to aggressive territorial behavior.
-Space your feeders at least 10-15 feet apart and consider placing them where they’re not visible from one another.
-This helps reduce competition and allows more birds to feed peacefully.
+Putting a lot of feeders in a small area may cause aggressive territorial behavior.
+Space your feeders at least 10-15 feet apart and consider putting them out of view from one another.
+This will reduce competition and allow more birds to eat.

 13. Not Maintaining Winter Feeders

-In regions where hummingbirds overwinter, many forget to maintain feeders during cold weather.
-Use a heated feeder or bring feeders in at night to prevent freezing.
-Having multiple feeders allows you to rotate them, ensuring constant access to unfrozen nectar.
+Many people forget to service feeders in cold weather.
+Bring feeders in at night or use heated feeders to prevent freezing.
+Multiple feeders also allows you rotation so that they have constant access to unfrozen nectar.

 14. Missing Peak Feeding Times